 This guide is a work in progress.
-A complete guide to the Sierra and all areas further north is coming soon.
+A complete guide to the Northern California and beyond is coming soon for 2021.
 Stay tuned.

 Got any questions or updates on PCT resupply?
 Leave me a message below and consider sharing this post or signing up to may email list.